pixelgod0/coffeezhs/README.md

 #### Unattended Install

-If you're running the Oh My Zsh install script as part of an automated install, you can pass the `--unattended` flag to the `install.sh` script.
+If you're running the CoffeeZHS install script as part of an automated install, you can pass the `--unattended` flag to the `install.sh` script.
 This will have the effect of not trying to change the default shell, and it also won't run `zsh` when the installation has finished.